SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-bulk-import.md

 <a name=""></a>
 ### Pre-requisites to use the bulk import feature

-To use the Bulk import feature, you must enable **Digital Twin** permission for the user's role, following these steps:
+To use the Bulk import feature, you must enable the **Digital Twin** permission for the user's role, following these steps:

 1. Navigate to the [Administration application](/users-guide/administration/#overview) via the application switcher in the top right corner.